 After arriving on campus, you and your roommate will be given a roommate contract to fill out.
 This is a structured opportunity for you and your roommate to discuss the “rules of the road” for living together.
 Here are some important tips to consider:

 Get to know your roommate.
 Even if you’re not great friends, you’ll be able to get along better if you understand each other.
 Discuss what you expect from each other.
 Don’t be afraid to tell your roommate if his/her actions bother you.
 Let each other know when important events (tests, papers, competitions, etc.) are coming up.

 Tip #2 - Silence is Golden

-Yeah, we just told you that you shouldn't be afraid to discuss things with your roommate, but you'll probably be better off if you don't tell your roommate about all of her little annoying habits.
+Yeah, we just told you that you shouldn’t be afraid to discuss things with your roommate, but you’ll probably be better off if you don’t tell your roommate about all of her/his little annoying habits.
 Think long term.
-You're going to have to live with your roommate for an entire school year, so don't nit-pick or judge her on how she acts the first week of school.
+You’re going to have to live with your roommate for an entire school year, so don’t nit-pick or judge her/him on how they act the first week of school.
 It takes people a while to adjust to college life and living with a stranger, so give your roommate the benefit of the doubt before criticizing his/her actions.

 Tip #3 - Plan Ahead

 Decide how you’re going to handle financial obligations (e.g. food) ahead of time so there won’t be any misunderstandings when it’s time to pay.
 You should also discuss whether borrowing or using each other’s property (e.g. stereo, clothes, toiletries, etc.) is appropriate.
 Establishing boundaries is fine as long as both roommates are aware of them.